-Cars, motorcycles, RVs, boats, trailers, commercial vans, and more can be stored safely at a storage facility, freeing up your driveway or garage space at home or the office.
+Cars, motorcycles, RVs, boats, trailers, commercial vans, and more can be stored safely within a vehicle storage unit.

 Remodeling a home or office can take several weeks or months and may require you to move furniture and appliances out of the way.
 Moving these items to a storage unit temporarily is a convenient solution.